jose-drivemode/2w-strategy-app/README.md

 # 2W Strategy — Leadership Workshop App

-A single-page leadership workshop tool for exploring a strategic decision framework across 8 domains.
+A single-page visualization tool for exploring a strategic decision framework across 8 domains.
 Built for a shared screen session with executive teams at Drivemode.

 **Live:** https://jose-drivemode.github.io/2w-strategy-app/